adrian-salajan/adrian-salajan.github.io/_drafts/pizza.md

 {% endhighlight %}

-Having all this, we can go ahead make makePizza private, because we will wrap it with a safe pizza method
+Having all this we can go ahead and make makePizza private because we will wrap it with a safe pizza method and offer this instead to the client to build pizza

 {% highlight scala %}